 My main area of research is in Philosophical Bioethics (broadly construed).
 To date my research has primarily focused on reproductive ethics (esp. surrogate motherhood).
 Although I do have related interests in the ethical analysis of policy and technology (broadly construed), with some of my work intersecting ethics and regulation.

-I have recently begun developing research interests in teaching and learning in bioethics and professional ethics in the context of medicine.
+I have a developing interest in teaching and learning in bioethics and professional ethics in the context of medicine.

 To date my interests in this area have focused on the following: